General Adult Psychiatry

 Prevalence of Mental Disorders in the World

-1 in 4 people experience serious mental disorders each year worldwide.
+1 in 4 people experience severe mental disorders each year worldwide.

 Scarcity of Service Provision for Mental Disorders

-Only 1 in 8 adults with a mental health problem are currently getting any kind of treatment.
+Only 1 in 8 adults with a mental health problem is currently getting any treatment.

-If you feel that attending the appointment with a family member or friend or a carer would be beneficial then you are most welcome to do so.
+With Oaktree Connect, you can choose a date and time that suits you best, eliminating the need to wait for an expert psychiatrist’s assessment.
+Suppose you feel that attending the appointment with a family member, friend, or carer would be beneficial.
+In that case, you are most welcome to do so.
 Our psychiatrists may like to speak to a family member or close friend during an assessment to get another perspective and an objective view of the issues to reach a diagnosis.

 Do I need support from a psychiatrist?